Key takeaways

 The decision to sell a business requires commitment

 The irony of selling your business is that when it occurs, often later in your career, it will require a significant commitment of time and effort on your part.
-“It can be a full-time job on top of your already demanding work,” says Smith.
 Before you start, be sure of your own commitment to see the process through on your terms.

 Also make certain you can devote time to the steps that are required to achieve your objectives in selling the business.
 It can be beneficial to work with an advisor who can help oversee the process, work on identifying and contacting potential buyers and help guide you through the various and often complicated steps.